vnopenroads/openroads-api/README.md

 To set up your environment, make sure `docker` and `docker-compose` are installed on your machine.
 For Mac OS X and Windows download the [Docker Toolbox](https://www.docker.com/docker-toolbox).
 For Linux follow [these](https://docs.docker.com/compose/install/) instructions.

+For Mac OS X or Windows, make sure you're running the following commands in a terminal that has the docker environment variables set.
+This can be done by running the `Docker Quickstart Terminal` app, or running `eval $(docker-machine env default)`.
+Linux users may need to use `sudo`

 ### Useful commands
 This will launch the API and database in the background at `http://YOUR_DOCKER_HOST:4000`.